Fujifilm X-Pro1 vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the X-Pro1 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Olympus E-M5 II Manual.
+Further information on the features and operation of the X-Pro1 and E-M5 II can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is the Fujifilm X-Pro1 better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.